giulio-zhou/scanner/projects/README.md

 import it.
 One main reason for this is that many of the stock TF graphs contain unremoved references to `SSTableReader`, which is an internal Google data reader that doesn't exist in open-source Tensorflow.

+Keras models require that `pipeline_instances_per_node` be set to 1, since Keras has an issue with multiple Tensorflow graphs being populated simultaneously.
+The behavior is otherwise similar to the Python model, other than requiring that the backend variable `K` be passed into the `model_init_fn`.

 To write a new model, just follow the examples of one of the models listed in `tf_models.py`.